Interactive Simulations with JSPlotly

 \[ \mathbf{y} = \mathbf{X} \boldsymbol{\beta} + \boldsymbol{\varepsilon} \]

-And the estimation of the coefficients \(\beta\) by least squares, similar to multilinear adjustment, by:
+And estimation of the coefficients \(\beta\) by least squares, similarly to multiple linear fitting, by:

 \[ \hat{\boldsymbol{\beta}} = (\mathbf{X}^\top \mathbf{X})^{-1} \mathbf{X}^\top \mathbf{y} \]